deepsense-ai/seahorse/docs/operations/k-means.md

 ---
 Creates a k-means model.

 This operation is ported from Spark ML.

+For a comprehensive introduction, see
+<a target="_blank" href="https://spark.apache.org/docs/1.6.0/ml-clustering.html#k-means">Spark documentation</a>.

+For scala docs details, see
-For more details, see: <a target="_blank" href="http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.ml.clustering.KMeans">org.apache.spark.ml.clustering.KMeans documentation</a>.
+<a target="_blank" href="http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.ml.clustering.KMeans">org.apache.spark.ml.clustering.KMeans documentation</a>.

 **Since**: Seahorse 1.0.0